top of page

 3f2183d1-d7bd-4731-a760-e8cf81b8cf6f 2_e

-Miss Melissa leads many Open Stage Saturday classes and leads our Ballet Faculty.
-She has encouraged tremendous improvements within ballet across our whole school and introduced our students to Progressing Ballet Technique training.
-She is also involved in our Tots,Toys & Tea, Multi-Sensory Hoo-Ha and Fairytale Ballet sessions.
+Melissa leads many Open Stage Saturday classes and serves as Head of Ballet.
+She has encouraged significant improvements in ballet across the school and introduced students to Progressing Ballet Technique (PBT) training.
+She is also actively involved in our Tots, Toys & Tea and Butterfly Ballet sessions.

 Melissa is a qualified dance teacher with the Imperial Society of Teachers of Dancing, has a BA Professional Practice (Dance Education) First Class Degree as well as undertaking PBT (Progressing Ballet Technique) training course in 2019 with further training in 2025.
 Melissa also gained her NQF level 6 Diploma in Dance with Trinity College London during her professional training at Stella Mann College.